zmeyc/UITestUtils/README.md

 # Features

 * Automate screenshot capture for AppStore submission
+* Rotate the simulator programmatically
 * Delay test execution for a specified number of seconds
+* Override statusbar to show 9:41 AM, 100% battery like on Apple product photos

 # System requirements